Our verdict

 nike-wildhorse-8-hands.JPG

-Our state-of-the-art breathability test confirmed that there's really poor airflow through the shoe, making it hard to recommend for your summer runs.
-That's a 3/5 for us, being 5 the most breathable.
+Our state-of-the-art breathability test revealed that there's a pretty decent airflow through the shoe's upper, making it hard to recommend for the hottest summer runs.
+On a 1-5 scale, where 5 is the most breathable, we gave it a rating of 3.
+That's just average for a trail running shoe.

 The truth is that Nike really nailed it in terms of comfort by going the extra mile.
 They ditched the standard single layer and opted for not one, but two layers of mesh.